Thrinathk3/MyProfileUpdate/RunningNotes.md

 ## Virtualization vs Containerization
 - Container will use the HOST OS
 - Containers will only need few binaries and libs, other than these, the container will consume all other things from the host os
-- Therby spinning up and spinning down is very faster
+- There by spinning up and spinning down is very faster

 ## Creating Driver Factory
 - Create a DriverFactory class to avoid clutter in the Driver classs